natekupp/ffx/Readme.md

 	pip install ffx

 ## Usage
 FFX can either be run in stand-alone mode, or within your existing Python code.
-It installs both a binary `runffx` and the Python module `ffx`.
+It installs both a command-line utility `runffx` and the Python module `ffx`.

-* Standalone:
+__Standalone__

-	runffx test TRAIN_IN.csv TRAIN_OUT.csv TEST_IN.csv TEST_OUT.csv
+	runffx test train_X.csv train_y.csv test_X.csv test_y.csv

+You can run `runffx help` for more information on using the command-line utility.

+__Python Module__

-* The following snippet demonstrates how to use FFX within your existing Python code.
+The following snippet demonstrates how to use FFX within your existing Python code.
 Note that all arguments are expected to be of type `numpy.ndarray` or `pandas.DataFrame`.

 	import ffx
 	models = ffx.run(train_X, train_y, test_X, test_y, varnames)